Activity - Action Button

 - Downloaded - Indicates people who have downloaded a file

-- Moved - Indicates if the location of the item in the community changed
+- Moved - Indicates if the location of the item in the workplace changed

 - Copied - Appears if a copy of a file was made